-I was very fortunate to have the opportunity to interview Daniel MacPherson to learn more about his character SGT Wyatt on Cinemax’s Strike Back.
+I was very fortunate to have the opportunity to interview Daniel MacPherson who is currently starring on Cinemax’s Strike Back as SGT Wyatt.

 Season 6 of Strike Back just started a couple of weeks ago here in the US and so far we’re enjoying it.
 Coming off of being an elven prince in The Shannara Chronicles, what drew you to Strike Back and Sgt.
 Wyatt in particular?